-As October marches past and the leaves begin to change it’s obvious that cold temperatures are closing in on us here in West Michigan.
+As the leaves begin to change it’s obvious that cold temperatures are closing in on us here in West Michigan.
 Although the fall season has been relatively mild, the first snow is right around the corner.

 As the seasons change, there are tasks you can perform to make your house more secure and protected from possible damage caused by freezing temperatures and the moisture that can build up inside.
 Every Eastbrook home comes with a built-in humidifier to manage the moisture levels inside, but homeowners should check the settings to ensure they are working the way they should.

 The flooring industry recommends that you maintain a humidity level of 40 percent to protect your hardwood floors.
 However, condensation can form when the outside temperature approaches 30 degrees, so as the weather gets colder be sure to adjust your humidity levels down.
 In extreme cold, you may need to drop all the way down to 10 percent, but 35 percent is a great place to start.